dude1121/obsidian-vault/01 - Notes/Rectifier.md

 ![[full-wave-firing-angle.png]]
 Above is a timing diagram of an input sinusoidal voltage like in the full wave rectifier circuit above.
 For the positive half-cycle, the SCRs $T_{1}$ and $T_{4}$ are triggered on.
 For the negative half-cycle, $T_{2}$ and $T_{3}$ are on.
 If these SCRs are triggered to match the input voltage [[Frequency|frequency]], then this circuit would be essentially a normal rectifier circuit.
 However, if we delay the on-time for the SCR triggers, we get an altered rectified output.

 The time (in degrees or radians) it takes for the SCRs to trigger is called the *phase shift angle* and it is denoted by $\delta$.
 Conversely, the time that the SCRs are conducting is called the *conduction angle* and it is denoted by $\alpha$.
+This angle can be controlled by an external driver circuit (see [[Phase Shift Circuit|phase shift circuit]]).
 It stands to reason then that.
 $$
 \delta+\alpha=180\degree=\pi
 $$